Loading...

 Our Vision

-To be a leading institute in the development of climate resilient, transformative, and sustainable, participatory research-based solutions that enhance nutrition, health, livelihoods, and the environment through improved food systems.
+To be a leading institute in the development of climate resilient, transformative and sustainable, participatory research-based solutions that enhance nutrition, health, livelihoods, and the environment through improved food systems.

 Function